wguanicedew/panda-k8s-pandawms/rubin-panda-db-deploy/README.md

 # Deployment

 As we are reliant on kubernetes for the infrastructure, we assume that you already have a suitable KUBECONFIG configured.
+At SLAC, we have two vclusters, one for developoment (usdf-panda-dev) and one for production (usdf-panda).

 Deployment comes in two parts: